hning86/azuremlps/README.md

 	![image](https://raw.githubusercontent.com/hning86/azuremlps/master/screenshots/WorkspaceId.png)

 * **Workspace Authorization Token**
 	* This value can be found in Workspace Settings in ML Studio.
+Note you must be an Owner of the Workspace in order to have access to this token.

 	![image](https://raw.githubusercontent.com/hning86/azuremlps/master/screenshots/WorkspaceAuthorizationToken.png)